Generate and update embeddings in Azure SQL Database

 Now create an external model reference for the embedding model.
 This reference allows you to use

-<your-openai-endpoint>with the same endpoint name you used in the credential, and<your-api-version>with the API version from your text-embedding-3-small Target URI.
-You can also copy the entireLOCATIONvalue directly from the Target URI.
+<your-openai-endpoint>with the same endpoint name you used in the credential.
+Theapi-versionvalue2024-10-21is the current GA version of the Azure OpenAI REST API.
 TheMODELoption is required and must match the model name.

 Add a vector column and generate embeddings